DSRCorporation/express-generator/README.md

 - redis
 - express
 - security
-- files storage
+- file storage
 - credentials for email service
 - logger

-For getting right config application uses nconf module.
+For getting right config nconf module is used.

 #### Libs
 ##### Dictionaries
-Includes files with datasets for filling database on initialization.
+Includes files with data set for populating database with initial data.

 ##### Errors
 Error classes: